 How does it work?

 Pollen is released into the air by trees, plants and grass in the form of microscopic grains and the wind carries them until they stick to something or someone or are inhaled.
 Sufferers experience everything from running noses to itchy, watering eyes and excessive sneezing.
 Hay fever varies from person to person and some people find their eyes swelling up and the skin under their nose damaged and sore after a long day of using even the softest tissues – and not to mention the nosebleeds and headaches from over-blowing.
 When spring-time comes around, you may arm yourself with an array of hay fever tablets, a nasal inhaler to help you breathe through your nose and excessive boxes of tissues, but this year there have been many people complaining that it is simply not enough.
-Save yourself a visit to your GP and let us advise you with some more ideas to add to the prevention and treatment list!
+Save yourself a visit to your GP and read our top ideas for prevention and treatment!